Arik-code98/codebase-explainer/readme.md

 ## Codebase Explainer

-Codebase Explainer is a backend service that lets you ask questions about any public GitHub repository using natural language.
+Codebase Explainer is a backend-only service that lets you ask questions about any public GitHub repository using natural language.
 It fetches the code, builds a vector index over it, and then uses an LLM to answer questions grounded in the repository’s files.

-> 🚧 Note: The frontend for this project is currently under construction.

 ---